red5pro/terraform-oci-red5pro/README.md

 module "red5pro" {
   source                = "../../"
-  type                  = "cluster"                   # Deployment type: standalone, cluster, autoscale, vcn name                  = local.name                  # Name to be used on all the resources as identifier path_to_red5pro_build = local.path_to_red5pro_build # Absolute path or relative path to Red5 Pro server ZIP file
+  type                  = "cluster"                   # Deployment type: standalone, cluster, autoscale, vcn, vcn name                  = local.name                  # Name to be used on all the resources as identifier path_to_red5pro_build = local.path_to_red5pro_build # Absolute path or relative path to Red5 Pro server ZIP file